 Can I get a home testing kit for coronavirus?

-It was recently reported that home testing kits for coronavirus could become available in a “couple of weeks”.
+In late March, it was stated that home testing kits for coronavirus could become available in a “couple of weeks”.

-Professor Yvonne Doyle, medical director at PHE, stated that plans were in place for “a million tests that people can do themselves”.
+Professor Yvonne Doyle, medical director at PHE, said that plans were in place for “a million tests that people can do themselves”.